The Correct Way Of Brushing & Combing Your Hair | Philip Kingsley

 Incorrect brushing, and using the wrong type of brush, can be taxing on both your strands and your scalp.
 We recommend using a comb to ease out tangles, followed by a brush for styling.

 How to Choose a Comb

-Cleaning Brushes and Combs
+Cleaning Your Brushes and Combs

 The best way to clean a brush/comb is to dissolve a tablespoon of washing-up liquid in a basin of water.
-Add a small amount of antiseptic and then quickly tap your brush or comb in it.
-Afterwards, rinse with clean water.
+Add a small amount of antiseptic liquid, then swirl your brush or comb in it.
+Rinse with clean water.